Academic Integrity

 • Repurpose: Repurposing occurs when you submit a portion of an assignment previously submitted in a different traditional or module course.

-• Rework (Module Courses Only): Reworking occurs when you revise an unsuccessful competency assessment in a module course based on feedback from the instructor and resubmit the revised assignment to attempt a passing grade in the same module course.
+• Rework (module courses only): Reworking occurs when you revise an unsuccessful competency assessment in a module course based on feedback from the instructor and resubmit the revised assignment to attempt a passing grade in the same module course.
 Rework also includes reworking ideas from an assignment or part of an assignment from one module course to another module course in the same class.
 You must receive permission from your instructor before reworking an assignment from one module course to another module course.

 You may attempt a module course’s competency assessment an unlimited number of times within the term; however, after three unsuccessful submission attempts, your instructor may require specific learning activities be completed before additional submissions will be accepted.